 Chris regularly delivers talks, workshops and retreats and has introduced the practice of meditation in the Christian tradition to thousands of people in the UK and abroad.
 He is known for his ability to communicate the subtleties of the practice and complex spiritual texts in simple, practical ways, resonant with the challenges of daily life.

-Chris is the author of the upcoming book The Missing Peace being published by Canterbury Press in the Autumn.
+Chris is the author of The Missing Peace published by Canterbury Press.

 We receive emails every week from people who reflect on how the practice is transforming their lives.
 A few recent comments are shown at the bottom of the page.

-Do note that our events should be understood as only providing spiritual guidance and advice to help participants deepen their own meditation practice and understanding.
-Many people have experienced improvements in general wellbeing through meditation practice.
-However, if you suffer from any mental, emotional or physical health conditions, please ask your medical practitioner if it is advisable for you to attend an event with us, make sure you always follow your medical practitioner’s advice and let us know in general terms without sharing specific details.
+In accordance with our Terms and Conditions (available in full here), our events should be understood as only providing spiritual guidance and advice to help participants deepen their own meditation practice and understanding.
+Many people report subjective improvements in general wellbeing through meditation practice.
+However, if you or anyone you intend to book a ticket for suffer from any mental, emotional or physical health conditions, please ask your medical practitioner if it is advisable for you/them to attend an event with us.

 We use cookies (including Google Analytics and Meta Pixel) to enhance your browsing experience, serve personalised ads or content, and analyse our traffic.
 By clicking ‘Accept All’, you consent to our use of cookies.